HP319193/prisme.ai/docs/docs/en/workspaces/instructions.md

 - **multipart** : List of field definitions for multipart/form-data requests
 - **emitErrors** : Boolean enabling or disabling error events upon 4xx or 5xx responses.
 Enabled by default.
 - **output** : Name of the variable that will store the response body
+- **stream** : For streamed responses, emit data chunks as they are received

 When receiving 4xx or 5xx HTTP errors, a native event `runtime.fetch.failed` is automatically emitted, including both request & response contents.